sgbyteninja/Airbnb_SQL_Database/README.md

 To set up the Airbnb database on your local machine, follow these steps:

-1. Execute the SQL script provided in `schema.sql` to create the database and tables.
+1. Execute the SQL script provided in `Airbnb_code.sql` to create the database and tables.
-2. Enjoy
+2. Run the file Airbnb_INSERT.sql to add test data.